OTT Vs CTV: Unraveling the Best Choice for Your Business

 Hyper-personalized Experience

-Although traditional Linear TV still plays an indispensable role in reaching a considerable proportion of the population, OTT content is showing its outstanding advantages by customizing each viewer’s experience.
-Enterprises can effectively target specific demographics with OTT advertisements, such as classifying various aspects such as: age, gender, location, financial capability, ethnicity, etc. Rather than broadcasting to a large audience as they would with TV commercials, companies may narrow down their ideal demographic via OTT content.
+Although traditional linear TV still plays an indispensable role in reaching a considerable proportion of the population, OTT content is showing its outstanding advantages by customizing each viewer’s experience.
+Enterprises can effectively target specific demographics with OTT advertisements, such as classifying various aspects such as: age, gender, location, financial capability, ethnicity, etc. Companies may narrow down their ideal demographic via OTT content rather than broadcasting to a large audience as they would with TV commercials.

 More Data, Better Precision

-Enterprises may now target audiences based on factors such as age, gender, location, hobbies, and viewing habits thanks to OTT advertising technologies.
+Thanks to OTT advertising technologies, enterprises may now target audiences based on factors such as age, gender, location, hobbies, and viewing habits.
 Meanwhile, linear TV only used broad data from Comscore and Nielsen, which had huge margins of error and only supported top-of-funnel advertising at best.

 Eliminate the Intermediary